anusha-arunn/Epileptic-Seizure/Readme.md

 # Epileptic-Seizure

-It has KNN, SVM and
+It has KNN, SVM and LR models.
+Repo contains .csv file of the data.